hertekconnect/api/README.md

 Hertek Connect is a digital safety platform linked to Penta fire panels, which enables you to monitor fire safety remotely.

-The Hertek Connect platform consists of different applications, one of which is the Hertek Connect API.
-The Hertek Connect API allows you to programmatically interface with real-time data from your fire panel.
+The Hertek Connect platform consists of different applications, one of which is Connect Link.
+Connect Link is an API that allows you to programmatically interface with real-time data from your fire panel.

 ## How do I get access?

-Please get in touch with your sales representative if you're interested in using Hertek Connect API.
+Please get in touch with your sales representative if you're interested in using Connect Link.

 ## Getting started